stfxecutables/Multichannel-input-pixelwise-regression-u-nets/README.md

 </div>

 ## Description
-Pytorch implementation of Multichannel input pixelwise regression 3D U-Nets.
+This is the official Pytorch implementation of Multichannel input pixelwise regression 3D U-Nets for medical image estimation with 3 applications in brain MRI, submitted at MIDL 2021 as short paper.

 ## Abstract
 The U-Net is a robust general-purpose deep learning architecture